 IVF clinics, accustomed to the mechanics of cycles (drug protocols, routine blood testing, ultrasounds), and the transactional, clinical language of IVF, are often guilty of neglecting the immensity of IVF-induced losses.
 I once witnessed a woman go into an emotional meltdown in a clinic waiting room.
 It occurred when an inattentive staff member inquired as to the reason for her visit.
 (There was no appointment on the schedule.)
 She wept and wailed plaintively.

 “I lost my baby.
 I miscarried.”

 The entire clinic fell silent before a nurse rushed in to move the distraught woman to an exam room.

 That you bond with your embryos and develop very real parenting expectations during IVF is not at all made clear in the sales pitch and treatment prep discussions.

 Author Julia Leigh is one of a growing number of women stepping forward to give voice to what’s called ‘disenfranchised grief’ — a term used to describe grief not acknowledged by society.
 She adapted her IVF memoir, Avalanche: A Love Story, for the stage.
 It debuted this month as a one-woman stage production in London and left audience members in tears.
 Her words resonate deeply for those who have lived what she did:

 “Our child was not unreal to me.
 It was not a real child but also it was not unreal.
 Maybe a better way to say it is that the unknown unconceived had been an inner presence.
 A desired and nurtured inner presence.
 Not real but a singular presence in which I had radical faith.
 A presence that could not be substituted or replaced.”

-This year let’s not forget those who carry the lasting burden of miscarriage, both traditional and modern.
+This year let’s also not forget those who carry the lasting burden of miscarriage, both traditional and modern.
 I know I won’t.